 Please bring with you a full supply of any prescription and over-the-counter medications that you routinely need, in their original packaging.
 It isn’t wise to count on being able to purchase medicines while traveling.

-Children are welcome and there will be a full children’s program during the week.
-We’re not expecting any Kenyan children to attend the Triennial, as schools are in session in July, but we are working with the children’s program leaders to find meaningful ways for your kids to experience Kenyan culture and interact with Kenyan peers.
-You know best your child’s tolerance for big changes and the unknown, and what they might need to help them manage unfamiliar situations.
-And you also know how that fits with your own ideal of introducing your child to cross-cultural experiences.
+Children are welcome and there will be a children’s program during the week.
+We’re not expecting any Kenyan children to attend the Triennial because it is not customary for children to attend conferences with their parents, and schools are in session in July.
+The children’s program leaders will find meaningful ways for your kids to experience Kenyan culture and interact with Kenyan peers.
 If your child is a picky eater, consider bringing some back-up staples, since Kenyan meals are rather monotonous and may be quite unfamiliar.

 Homosexual activity is illegal and punishable with jail time in Kenya (and in most of Africa).
-As a theologically and socially conservative society, all things LGBTQ are quite taboo, and that is true among Kenyan Quakers as well.
-On the other hand, some international Friends have had one-on-one conversations with African Friends who, while clearly NOT welcoming or affirming, have stories of becoming friends with gay Christians; while they don’t understand or approve, they seem at least respectful.
+As a theologically and socially conservative society, all things LGBTQ+ are quite taboo, and that is true among most Kenyan Quakers as well.
 One thing to keep in mind is that public affection, even between straight men and women, is not common and might make people uncomfortable.
 And almost all of the Kenyans at the conference would be very uncomfortable with any public display of affection by a same-sex couple.

 Our request: Please don’t come with an intention to raise the issue or with a desire to provoke conflict among Friends.
 But you can be your authentic self, and you may find that you will have surprisingly insightful and caring one-on-one conversations across the lines of difference.

 English and Swahili are the two official languages in Kenya.
 Most people also speak their “mother tongue” or tribal language.
-Most people you meet at the triennial conference will speak English quite well, but it can still be a challenge to understand their accent and British-influenced vocabulary.
-Our Tanzanian, Congolese, and Cuban Friends do not speak English.
-All sessions, and all printed materials, will be in English, Swahili, and Spanish.
+Most people you meet at the Triennial conference will speak English.
+Please indicate on the registration form if you require Spanish or Swahili language support.

-With the number of participants we are expecting, it will not be possible for staff to assist you with bookings for travel other than the packages we are offering.
-If you are hoping to travel independently, you should be prepared to make those arrangements yourself.
+You are responsible for arranging travel and accommodations if your itinerary departs from the pre-arranged packages or excursions provided.
 We would ask that you be mindful of the fact that all of the FUM-related ministries and personnel will be fully occupied with organized groups.
-Therefore it will not be possible for you to plan an individual visit to any of those sites at the same time.
+Therefore, it will not be possible for you to plan an individual visit to any of those sites at the same time.

 There will be WiFi internet at the Triennial venue, though the bandwidth may be limited due to the large number of Triennial participants.
 In the orientation packet, we will also give you detailed information on how to set yourself up with a Kenyan cell phone while you’re here.
 With this option, you could tether your computer for internet access for a reasonable cost.

-Late fees will be assessed for registration forms submitted after 1 April 2020 for non-Africans and after 1 May 2020 for Africans.
-The late fee will also be assessed on any payments received after 15 May 2020.
+Late fees will be assessed for registration forms submitted after 1 March 2023 for non-Africans, and after 1 April 2023 for Africans.
+The late fee will also be assessed on any payments received after 15 April 2023.

 The cancellation policy is as follows:

-Cancellation of the Triennial and of the pre- and post-Triennial options (with the exception of the safaris):
+Cancellation of the Triennial and of the pre- and post-Triennial options (with the exception of the safari):

 · Cancellations on or before 31 March – entitled to a refund of 85% of the amount paid to date